khakhalin/Teaching/Intro_Neuroscience/syllabus_remote_f2020.md

 This course is graded using a “Specification Grading” system, which was shown to work better than the standard “Point-based” system, both in terms of final results (students learn more!), and student experience (students are more happy).
 The gist here is that each letter grade comes with a certain list of criteria, and it is up to you to pick the level that you want to achieve.

-> 🔻 Why are grades a thing?
-Why do we grade?

 To get a **C:**

 * Participate in 80% of classes